 My unscientific research says that the majority of wraps have an external double gusset.
 It’s also a feature that appears on many ‘day’ nappies too.

-Alongside the normal leg elastic is a small piece of PUL and then another set of leg elastics.
+A double gusset is, as the name suggests, an extra barrier to reduce the likelihood of leaks.
+It is located around the leg area.
+For external double gussets alongside the normal leg elastic is a small piece of PUL and then another set of leg elastics.

 The pros are increased containment as it creates an extra barrier to stop poo escaping.
 With wraps it also reduces the likelihood of the absorbency underneath from sticking out of the leg elastics and causing wicking.